Editor’s Note: This article was originally published in July of 2010.

 The Freeling family is being haunted by spirits caught between dimensions.
 A particularly malevolent ghost, dubbed the Beast, briefly inhabits young Robbie’s clown puppet and terrorizes him one night.

 One final note: I do know about the myriad of low-budget horror films portraying clowns as demonic.
-For sake of brevity & obviousness I avoided those.
+For sake of brevity and obviousness, I avoided those.

 Are there any famous scenes or characters that I’ve forgotten?
 Does Hollywood truly have it in for clowns?
 Have your say in the comments section!